Brooke Burns

-Brooke Elizabeth Burns (born March 16, 1978) is an American fashion model, game show host, actress, and television personality.
+Brooke Elizabeth Burns (born March 16, 1978) is an American actress, fashion model, game show host, and television personality.
 Burns began her television career in 1995, portraying the supporting character Peg in the Spanish-American teen sitcom Out of the Blue (1995–1996), appearing in all episodes.
 Burns joined the cast of the action drama series Baywatch in 1998 and subsequently starred in Baywatch's second rendition, Baywatch: Hawaii, until she left the show owing to her first pregnancy.
 She appeared in 33 episodes.

 After her hiatus, Burns returned to television.
 She appeared in several guest roles, including in the NBC sitcom Just Shoot Me!, and played a major role in the American soap opera North Shore, appearing in all 21 episodes.

-Burns hosted all episodes of the NBC game show Dog Eat Dog, which aired from 2002 to 2003.
-She hosted 18 episodes of the Fox game show Hole in the Wall, as well as the GSN quiz show The Chase.
+Burns has hosted several game shows, including Dog Eat Dog for NBC, Hole in the Wall for Fox, plus The Chase and a revival of Tic-Tac-Dough, both on Game Show Network.
 The Chase was nominated at the 41st Daytime Emmy Awards for the Daytime Emmy Award for Outstanding Game Show, and two years later Burns was nominated for the Daytime Emmy Award for Outstanding Game Show Host.
 In addition to television, Burns has also appeared in minor roles in several films.
 She appeared in the romantic comedy Shallow Hal, the mockbuster disaster Titanic II, and the drama Where Hope Grows (2014).

 Early life

-Burns was born in Dallas, Texas, the daughter of Brad and Betsy Burns.
-She has two sisters.
-She was a ballet dancer for 12 years during childhood and started modeling at age 15 after tearing her anterior cruciate ligament in a skiing accident.
+Burns was born in Dallas, Texas.
+Burns grew up in a Christian family, with a father in the oil business who also did missionary work.

 At age 16, Burns moved with her family to Europe, living later in Paris, Milan, and Munich.